sktime/sktime/docs/source/get_involved/governance.rst

 Membership of the CC observers is by nomination by a core developer and a vote by all core developers.
 A nomination will result in discussion which will stay open for 5 days excluding weekends and then a vote by the core developers which will stay open for 5 days excluding weekends.
-CoC committee membership votes are subject to:
+CC committee membership votes are subject to:

-* a 2/3 majority of all cast votes, and
+* a 2/3 of all cast votes, and
-* a simple majority approval of all the current CoC committee members.
+* a simple majority approval of all the current CC committee members.

 In case of ties, the CC member with shortest tenure breaks the tie.